Kyber Network Crystal Legacy 24-Hour Volume Reaches $8.40 (KNCL)

 About Kyber Network Crystal Legacy

-Kyber Network Crystal Legacy was first traded on August 25th, 2017.
+Kyber Network Crystal Legacy’s genesis date was August 25th, 2017.
 Kyber Network Crystal Legacy’s total supply is 210,252,944 tokens and its circulating supply is 205,045,092 tokens.
 Kyber Network Crystal Legacy’s official Twitter account is @kybernetwork and its Facebook page is accessible here.
+The official message board for Kyber Network Crystal Legacy is blog.kyber.network.
+The official website for Kyber Network Crystal Legacy is kyber.network.
 The Reddit community for Kyber Network Crystal Legacy is https://reddit.com/r/kybernetwork and the currency’s Github account can be viewed here.
-The official message board for Kyber Network Crystal Legacy is blog.kyber.network.
-Kyber Network Crystal Legacy’s official website is kyber.network.

 KyberNetwork wants to implement several ideal operating properties of an exchange including trustless, decentralized execution, instant trade and high liquidity.
 Besides serving as an exchange, KyberNetwork also provides payment APIs that will allow Ethereum accounts to easily receive payments from any crypto tokens.”